EFFECTIVE AS OF Apr 1, 2019

 After the May deadline we continue to monitor GDPR related guidance and will make the necessary changes.
 We also continue to invest heavily toward security infrastructure and security processes.

 The question of international cross-border transfer of personal data is naturally very important to Piano.
-Being a US company, we have relied on self-certification mechanism under the E.U.-U.S. Privacy Shield .
-These framework was developed to establish a way for companies to comply with data protection requirements when transferring personal data from the European Union to the United States.
+Being a US company, we have relied on self-certification mechanism under the E.U.-U.S. Privacy Shield and Swiss-U.S. Privacy Shield .
+This framework was developed to establish a way for companies to comply with data protection requirements when transferring personal data from the European Union and Switzerland to the United States.
 In addition, we offer European Union Model Clauses, also known as Standard Contractual Clauses, to meet adequacy and security requirements for our customers who operate in the E.U.
 Each Publisher therefore has option to rely on either of these two safeguards with us.
 However, we understand there are number of legal uncertainties surrounding the cross-border transfer of personal data under the GDPR and we want to be fair about these to our customers.

 Firstly, in Google v Spain, the CJEU held that EU privacy laws (Directive 95/46/EC) applies directly to Google, Inc. (US company) by virtue of having an establishment in the EU (Google Spain, S.p.A.) in the context of which activities the personal data is processed.
 We too have an establishment in the EU (subsidiary in Slovakia) which is directly involved in supporting Piano Software, Inc. (US company) in processing personal data on behalf of the Publishers.
 Commission Decision on EU-U.S.